This guide will help you get ready for your mastectomy (breast surgery) at MSK. It will also help you know what to expect as you recover.

-- Total mastectomy
+- Total mastectomy.

-- Total mastectomy and sentinel lymph node biopsy
+- Total mastectomy and sentinel lymph node biopsy.

-- Total mastectomy and axillary node dissection (also called a modified radical mastectomy)
+- Total mastectomy and axillary node dissection (also called a modified radical mastectomy).

-After the sentinel lymph node(s) is removed, it may be examined by the pathologist during your surgery.
-If any cancer cells are found in the sentinel node(s), you may have an axillary lymph node dissection.
+Your surgeon may send the sentinel lymph node(s) to the pathologist during your surgery.
+If the pathologist sees any cancer cells, your surgeon may then do an axillary lymph node dissection.